Baixa

 Restauradores Square

 Restauradores Square was given this name to commemorate those who rebelled against the Spanish domination in 1640.
-In the centre of the square is a large obelisk dedicated to the restoration of Portugal’s independence.
+In the center of the square is a large obelisk dedicated to the restoration of Portugal’s independence.
 The beautiful Edén Hotel is located on one side of the square in a striking construction that used to be a cinema.

 Rossio Square